theseer/phpdox/README.md

     phpdox

-You can specify configuration file
+or you can tell `phpdox` what configuration file to use by calling switch `--file` or in short

     phpdox -f path/to/phpdox.xml